s133p-y/asphalt-art-project/README.md

 3. Describe something you would improve or do differently if you had an opportunity to change something about your project.

    - Something I would impove on this project would be to create better selection statements and loops.
+I also wish that my methods I created would work in PainterPlus instead of MuralPainter, but more useful stuff for my code were in muralPainter so I had to extend ToadPainter off of it.